Reversing Trump, Biden acts to deploy US troops to Somalia | Politics

 - United States

-President Joe Biden on Monday signed an order to deploy U.S. troops to Somalia amid heightened concerns about the country's Islamic extremist rebels, known as al-Shabab.
-The move is a reversal of President Donald Trump's late-term decision to remove nearly all 700 special operations forces that had been operating there.
+President Joe Biden signed an order Monday to redeploy hundreds of US troops to Somalia to counter the Islamic extremist rebel group al-Shabab, an effort that American military leaders said had been hampered by President Donald Trump's late-term decision to withdraw forces from the country.

+US troops will be repositioned from elsewhere in Africa to train and provide other support to Somali forces in their fight against al-Shabab, which is considered the largest and wealthiest affiliate of the al-Qaida extremist organisation.

+“Our forces are not now, nor will they be, directly engaged in combat operations,'' said Pentagon press secretary John Kirby.
+“The purpose here is to enable a more effective fight against al-Shabab by local forces.”
+It's a reminder that the US remains engaged in the long fight against Islamic extremists around the world, even if the effort has been eclipsed by the war in Ukraine and other matters.

+Trump abruptly ordered the withdrawal of approximately 700 troops from Somalia at the end of his term in January 2021, an extension of a broader policy of seeking to pull the US out of what he derisively referred to as “endless wars” around the world.

+But military leaders said that came at a cost, wasting time, money and momentum as troops had to rotate in and out of the country.
+General Stephen Townsend, head of US Africa Command, told Congress in March that the rotations, which he called “commuting to work,” were not efficient or effective and put American troops at greater risk.

-Biden's decision, confirmed by a senior administration official, comes after Defense Secretary Lloyd Austin requested the deployment “to reestablish a persistent U.S. military presence in Somalia to enable a more effective fight against al-Shabaab, which has increased in strength and poses a heightened threat.”
-The official, who requested anonymity to discuss a decision that has not been formally announced, said American forces already in the region would be repositioned.
+“In my view, we are marching in place at best.
+We may be backsliding,” Townsend told the Senate Armed Forces Committee.
+Defence Secretary Lloyd Austin requested the deployment “to reestablish a persistent US military presence in Somalia to enable a more effective fight against al-Shabab, which has increased in strength and poses a heightened threat,'' an administration official said on condition of anonymity to discuss the plan before the White House announcement.

-U.S. military commanders have been deploying U.S. forces into Somalia for short rotations since Trump ordered American troops out during his final days in office in 2021.
-But Pentagon officials did not see that as “effective long-term strategy” and had been considering recommending the redeployment for some time, according to a U.S. military official who was not authorized to publicly discuss the matter and spoke on the condition of anonymity.

-Biden's decision to sign the order was first reported by The New York Times.
+Biden's decision to sign the order was first reported by The New York Times, which also said the the president had a approved a Pentagon request for standing authority to target about a dozen suspected leaders of al-Shabab.

+The group has killed more than a dozen Americans in East Africa, including three in a January 2020 attack on a base used by US counterterrorism forces in Kenya.
+Later that year, the US charged a Kenyan who had been taking flight lessons in the Philippines with planning a 9/11-style hijacking attack on behalf of al-Shabab.

 Word of the deployment decision came after Hassan Sheikh Mohamud, who served as Somalia's president between 2012 and 2017, was announced on Sunday as the winner of a protracted election.